herikaniugu/herikaniugu/README.md

 Hi there 👋

-Software Developer and UI/UX Designer
+Developer, and Designer

-- 🔭 I’m currently working on ...
-Computer Programming and Fintech Engineering
 - 👯 I’m looking to collaborate on ...
-Software Development and UX Design
-- 🤔 I’m looking for help with ...
-Debugging
+Web & App Development, Game Programming, Blockchain Technology, and UI/UX Design
 - 💬 Ask me about ...
-Fintech and Programming
+Coding, Bots, and Cryptocurrency